chris2402/blog.steinfinsbo.no/_posts/2024-03-03-patterns-of-enterprise-application-architecture-extensive-summary.markdown

 Control Mechanisms mitigate the problems, but often cause problems of their own: *No free lunch*

 ## Execution Contexts
+No standard definition;
+- **Request**:
+A single outside world call into the software, that may or may not return a result.
+Cancellable or run in parallell from client
+- **Session**:
+A long-running interaction between a client and a server, in one or multiple requests.
+(HTTP Session Database Sessions)

+**Process** & **Threads**
+Isolation vs Light-weight & Resource conservative

+**Isolated Threads** (Non-shared memory)
+[C: Dart & JavaScript (?)]
+[Q: Can this be done in C#?]

+**Transactions**

 ## Isolation and Immutabillity
+Solution to parallell agents in a system;
+- Isolation of memory for an agent
+Good design to find such zones in a system
+- Immutability of data shared between agents, allowing only reads

 ## Optimistic and Pessimistic Concurrency Control
+- Optimistic locking;
+Conflict prevention on committing changes.
+More liveness, but harder to resolve.
+- Pessimistic locking;
+Serialized editing.

+## Optimistic and Pessimistic Concurrency Control
+Shared mutable data can be solved with mainly 2 types of locking:
+1. Optimistic locking requires conflict detection
+    - Increases Liveness
+    - Reduces Security (Increased complexity as clients may need to resolve conflicts)
+2. Pessimistic
+    - Reduces Concurency/Liveness
+    - Increases Safety

+Factors of Decision for Pessimistic vs Optimistic locking
+- Frequency of Concurrency/Conflicts
+- Severity of Conflicts
+[C: Complexity in automatic conflict resolving?]

 ### Preventing Inconsistent Reads
+**Pessimistic Locks**: Read (Shared)-  & Write (Exclusive) Lock
+> IF (1 =< Shared) THEN Exclusive = 0  || IF 1 == Exclusive THEN Shared = 0

+**Optimistic Locks**: Version Marker/Id comparison

+Inconsistent Reads check all bits
+[C: Git compares SHA256-hash of content]
+Separate used data from read data
+[Q: Domain specific need to analyse what data needs to be "fresh"?]

+**Temporal Reads**; Return a state based on a timestamp or lable
+[C: E.G. commit SHA]
+[Q: Event Sourcing?]

 ### Deadlocks
+Pesimistic locks with agents locking each their own resource.
+To make progress they all need to lock eachothers resource.

+Victimize - release his locks and undo his changes Timeouts - maks amount of CPU cycles to lock (might victimize someone who is not in deadlock) Detections and timeouts undo deadlocks on/after occurrence.

+Prevention schemes:
+- Force agent to lock all resources prior to transaction
+- Force resource locking in specific order (e.g. alphabetical)
+- Victimize an agent who attempts to aquire a lock for a locked resource Conservative approches use multiple schemes

+Hard to identify all scenarios - Enterprise apps can use simple and conservative approcahes to avoid falling in a deadlock.

 ## Transactions
+Primary tool for handling concurrency
+Sequence of work, well defined start and endpionts Resources are in consistent state prior and posterior to transaction [Q: How does this relate to Design by Contract / Contract Driven Design?
+Priori, Invariants & Posteriori]

+All-or-nothing; Atomic

 ## ACID
+- Atomicity
+All steps happen, or none happens.
+Rollback or commit!
+- Consistency
+Resources are consisten, non-corrupt at start and end of transcation
+- Isolation
+Visibility of transaction integrity to other transactions [Q: I struggle to understand this property]
+- Durability
+Changes are permanent after end of transaction

 ### Transactional Resources
+To increase throughput, keep transactions small

+Transactions spanning multiple request: **Long Transactions** [Q: Saga?E.g. MassTransit]

+**Request Transactions**
+[C: ASP.NET Scoped Services]

+**Late Transactions**; Open only when need to write to increase liveness.
+No concurrency control - only on heavy contention or business transaction span multiple transactions.
+[Q: Isn't this common when working in Web?
+Editing a DTO in frontend does not hold a transaction in backend]

+Awareness of what is locked - table rows can lock escalate, locking whole table.
+Hence no Layer Supertype.

 ### Reducing Transaction Isolation for Liveness
+A lift where Full protection of transaction is top, and less protection as we go down.
+These isolation levels introduce one and one Inconsistent Read Errors (Phantom, Unrepeatable Read, Dirty Read) [C: Isolation I in ACID]

+- **Serializable Transactions**
+A concurrent transaction ends up with same result as running before or after to concurrent agents' transactions.
+The transaction has a isolated state.
+- **Repeatable Read**
+Introducing phantoms.
+Phantoms are added to collections and other agents see some (inserted) of them
+- **Read committed**
+Introducing unrepeatable reads, where a read of a dataset which is updated with a commit cannot be repeated.
+- **Read uncommitted**
+Introduces dirty reads, where a read fetches uncommitted data from other agents transactions.
+May read data that is never committed to DB!

 ### Business and System Transactions
+Business transactions may span user interactions, or atleast multiple requests.
+A long ongoing system transaction in database transforms it into a bottleneck, rendering the application unscalable.

+**Offline Concurrency** leaves concurrency handling to architect/developer.

+Tracking change set prior to business transaction commit:
+- Domain Model + Unit of Work
+- Transaction Script + Manual tracking

+Atomicity and Durability is enforced by using a system transaction on business transaction commit.
+Consistency is tracked either in domain model, application layer or in DB constraints.
+[C: Aggregates in Domain Driven Design track invariants and methods + Domain Services should enforce prior and posterior contracts]
+Isolation is hard to enforce, and would perhaps lead to inconsistent states (if not enforced in DB).

+Applications responsibility for supporting concistency within:
+- Single transaction: enforce all business rules and policies
+- Session (multiple transactions): enforce no overstepping between different agents

+Consistency cannot be guaranteed over several systems [C: Eventual Consistency relation]

+Business transactions and Sessions are closely related, but:
+- One user session can be multiple business transactions
+- One business transaction can span multiple user sessions

 ## Patterns for Offline Concurrency Control
+Use transactions systems capabilities for concurency control as much as possible.
+Followin patterns are last resort solutions:
+- Optimistic Offline Lock
+May be painful for user if in conflict
+- Pessimistic Offline Lock
+Reducess Liveness
+- Coarse-Grained Lock
+Group of objects are locked
+- Implicitt Locks
+To avoid clients to have to manage the locks

 ## Application Server Concurrency

+Avoid explisitt multithreaded programming; locking and synchronization

+**Process-per-session**; process is expensive, so many users result in resource expensive web-server **Process-per-request** pooling; remember to release resources/reset context at the end of the request **Thread-per-request** pooling; dangers with shared memory/data

+Robustness in Process-per-session.

+Isolated areas in Threads.
+[C: AsyncLocal<T> & ThreadLocal<T> in C#]
+[Q: Can AsyncLocal<T> & ThreadLocal<T> be static?]

+Favor new objects over pooling
+- It is not that expensive (usually)

+Singletons into a Registry that wraps thread-specific storage
+- IE. Registry for a database-connections pool